asreview/asreview/README.md

 with a minimum of papers to be read by a human (in the training set and in the final included set) and with zero false negatives (or any other small number).

+The software implements an interactive and an oracle systematic review modus.

+- **Interactive** The interactive modus is an systematic review with interaction with the reviewer.
+When enabled, the reviewer get a new papers presented and has to classify them.
+- **Oracle** The oracle modus can be used to measure the performance of our software on an existing systematic review.
+The software can show how many papers you potentially could have skipped reviewing.

 Table of Contents